- Widespread fine pink rash caused by Roseola virus

 - Most children get Roseola between 6 months and 3 years of age.

 - Rash: Pink, small, flat spots on the chest and stomach.
 Rash is the same on both sides of the body.
-Then spreads to the face.
+Then may spread to the face and arms.

 - The rash starts 12 to 24 hours after the fever goes away.

 - The rash lasts 1 to 3 days.

 - By the time the rash appears, the child feels fine.

 Viral Rashes and Drug Rashes

 - Prescription drugs sometimes cause widespread rashes.